DANCING IN THE CABBAGE PATCH

 $700.00 a month

 In 1920 Mr. William Browning came to the School as the farmer and stayed for seven years.
 Later, in 1922-1924, Fannie Gilbert was assigned to work on the farm and assisted Browning.
 Until Browning, no farmer had lasted more than two years with the exception of Leon Deschamps, whose duties were spread among three positions (forester, farmer, teacher).
 Miss Pettit’s agenda was a large one and the work to be completed was hard labor and long hours.
 Farming under Katherine Pettit also required considerable ingenuity and diplomacy in negotiating Pettit herself and the community skepticism of new farming practices.
 It is clear from the many staff letters that William Browning was a favorite with the women staff.
 He is described in many staff letters as quite attractive and charming, but someone who “needed to be taken care of.”
 One of the workers described Mr. Browning as a “buttonless man” who had difficulty keeping his wardrobe together.
 It appears that many of the women at the school were eager to sew on buttons for the “buttonless man.”
+He soon took a wife and that ended the button competition.

 Browning was also assisted by Leon Deschamps, a Belgian whose training as a forester allowed him to address both the silviculture and farming needs of the school.
 Browning and Deschamps overlapped from 1920 until 1927 when Deschamps left Pine Mountain.
 Under the guidance of Browning and Deschamps, the farm had grown in productivity and, like the previous farm workers, these two farmers largely developed the land according to Miss Pettit’s plan.
 Deschamps, when he was left in charge of the farm largely followed the planning of Pettit and Browning but when he left in 1928 the direction of the farm went through a series of short-term farmers and some of Pettit practices and vision were set aside.
-A Mr. Morrison, of whom we know little, followed Deschamps and he was quickly followed by Mr. Boone [?]
-Callahan who became one of the legendary members of the staff and who was also well known as a wood craftsman.
-Boone Callahan, one of the many Callahan children brought to the School in the very early years and Brit Wilder were among the first Students to come to Pine Mountain.
+A Mr. Morrison, of whom we know little, followed Deschamps and he was quickly followed by Mr. Boone Callahan who became one of the legendary members of the staff and who was also well known as a wood craftsman.
+Boone Callahan, one of the many Callahan Family children brought to the School in the very early years and Brit Wilder were among the first Students to come to Pine Mountain.
 In the 1943 special edition of Notes, “Our Mountain Family,” the contributions of Callahan and Wilder are noted

 “… since the days when they [Callahan and Wilder] cut “pretties” for Miss Pettit with their knives, they have never been far away from the life of the school.
 Boone had special training in agriculture at Berea and at Bradley Polytechnic Institute, and has been in charge of the carpentry department for years.
 He lives with his family at Farm House.
 Brit is the truck driver and superintendent of the mine.
 He is the grandson of Uncle William, is married to a former Pine Mountain student and has a lovely home close to the school.”

 Pettit was well read on farming practice and she never ceased her consultation with available experts in the field.
 During the 1920’s Katherine Pettit had been observing the agricultural progress at John C. Campbell Folk School under their new Danish farmer, George Bidstrup.
 The Scandinavian farmer, who had been hired to bring Danish farming practice to the Brasstown, North Carolina folk school.
 Bidstrup was charged to provide model farming for the Brasstown community and had enjoyed considerable success in farming in the North Carolina mountains.
-Marguerite Butler, a Pine Mountain Settlement School worker who had left Pine Mountain to study in Denmark and had subsequently been recruited to John C. Campbell Folk School by Dame Olive Campbell in 1922.
+Marguerite Butler, a Pine Mountain Settlement School worker who had left Pine Mountain to study in Denmark and had subsequently been recruited to John C. Campbell Folk School by Olive Dame Campbell in 1922.
 She maintained a lively correspondence with Katherine Pettit following her departure from Pine Mountain and many conversations centered on farming and gardening.
 Butler married George Bidstrup shortly after she arrived at Brasstown and she was eager to share what she had learned from him about farming with Pettit.
 When Butler married Bidstrup many local Brasstown practices were passed directly along to the Kentucky school.
 Intrigued by the Brasstown experiments in farming methods, Pettit went looking for her own Danish farmer and found Peder Moler.
 Inspired by what she saw at John C. Campbell, Pettit set about to bring the Danish farmer to Pine Mountain where he could introduce Danish agricultural methods to the subsistence farmers of the Pine Mountain Valley.
 Through Marguerite and her new husband, George Bidstrup, many Danish practices entered the Pine Mountain Settlement School farm program and many Pine Mountain practices were adopted by the community of the John C. Campbell Folk School.

 While Pettit eagerly set about bringing the Danish farmer, Peder Moler, to the School, the immigration quotas of the late 1920’s slowed down the immigration process.
 When the Danish farmer finally arrived at Pine Mountain in 1930, Katherine Pettit had just (late 1930) departed the School as Director and Hubert Hadley had just been hired for a brief year (1930-1931) and was followed by the interim director, Evelyn Wells until Glyn Morris could come as the new Director.
 It was an unstable time at the School.